friets/arduinounotestshield/README.md

 # arduinounotestshield
 functional test of arduino uno pins

-you can build this solderless
+you can build this solderless, via soldering of the standard shields
-via soldering

-or order your pcb
+or order your pcb,and assemble the smt/headers

 the hardware design is very simple, cheap and very convenient if you need to test your arduino uno